-Here’s my introduction guide to the country of Belgium.
+Here’s an introduction guide to the country of Belgium.

 Belgium is an electoral democracy with a long, stable history of peaceful transfers of power.
 The country is one of the strongest states in world in protecting political rights and civil liberties are legally guaranteed.
 While its democracy outperforms the majority of countries in the world, concerns in recent years have included the threat of terrorism and its ensuing political divisions.
 Furthermore, corruption scandals have also unsettled the country’s political landscape.